f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Restoring the System Controller from a Database Backup via webUI
 --------------------------------------------------------------

-Currently there is no webUI support for restoration of the confd database, so you’ll need to use either the CLI or API to restore the system controller’s database.
+Currently there is no webUI support for restoration of the ConfD database, so you’ll need to use either the CLI or API to restore the system controller’s database.
 Once the database has been restored (you may need to wait a few minutes for the restoration to complete.) you need to reboot the blades in-order for the config to be deployed successfully.

 To reboot blades from the webUI log into each chassis partition.
 You will be prompted to change the password on first login.